 So we’ll go through all the ways you can adapt with this burrito bowl to help fit into what is going on in all of our lives right now and perhaps not all the ingredients are in the pantry.
 Here are some lovely substitutes.

 Quinoa – You can use rice in substitute for the quinoa if you do not have that on hand.
 We just like to change it up from rice when we can and the cilantro lime quinoa is suchhhhh a good way to do that.
-OR if you’d like a low carb alternative this low carb garlic & herb rice is a great recipe to use.

 Black Beans – Pinto beans are another fabulous alternative if you are currently out of black beans.